 Food and beverages are not to be possessed or consumed in hallways, classrooms, or on school buses unless so authorized.
 Students should not be in the hallways during lunch without proper authorization.
 All lunchroom food will be consumed in the cafeteria.
 Commercial food is not permitted in school.
-All students will receive free breakfast and lunch for 2018-2019 school year.
+All students will receive free breakfast and lunch for the 2022-2023 school year.
 Southeast Collegiate Prep Academy believes that children and youth who begin each day as healthy individuals can learn more and learn better and are more likely to complete their formal education.
 Therefore follow the food guidelines provided by the Child Nutrition Program as a part of the National School Lunch Program.
 State law requires that competitive foods, meals from outside food establishments, may not be brought onto campus to students for breakfast, lunch, or during the school day unless it is for a classroom event or celebration and may not be served until after the last school lunch period.
-Students will be allowed to be brought onto campus for consumption by students during breakfast, lunch, or during the school by students during breakfast, lunch, or during the school unch period.
-Carbonated drinks will be allowed to be brought onto campus for consumption by students during breakfast, lunch, or during the school day, unless it is for a class event or celebration.
+Students will be allowed to be brought onto campus for consumption by students during breakfast, lunch, or during the school by students during breakfast, lunch, or during the school day unless it is for a classroom event or consumed to be brought onto campus for consumption by students during breakfast, lunch, or during the school day unless it is for a classroom event or consumed to be brought onto campus for consumption by students during breakfast, lunch, or during the school day, unless it is for a class event or celebration.
 Carbonated drinks cannot be consumed until after the last student lunch period.